 The best herbal tea for kicking back: Happy Hour Hibiscus Lime

 When sunny weather hits and you get some lazy summertime days, a pitcher of full and fruity iced tea really hits the spot.
 The best herbal tea for kicking back is Happy Hour Hibiscus Lime.
 This blend is tropical, berry sweet, and brews up deep red.
 A touch of tart lime balances out the juicy sweetness.
 Serve this tea on ice when sunning by the pool or reading a book in the shade.
 With no caffeine, this tea is a treat any time of day, and a great mixer for sunny lemonade or bubbly seltzer.

 The best herbal tea for inspiration: Make your own blend!

 Whether your mind is bursting with ideas or you’re looking for the right details to spark your imagination, the best herbal tea to get you inspired is to blend your own.
-Use these bright, fresh herbs mixed in with standard tea leaves or to top off a glass of your favorite chilled beverage.
+Use elderberries, elderflowers, ginger, or hibiscus mixed in with standard tea leaves or to top off a glass of your favorite chilled beverage.
 With beautiful, quality blending ingredients you can build a blend to suit your mood or combine flavors that remind you of your favorite book, song, or movie.

 Whatever trouble life throws your way, there’s a cup of herbal tea to help set things straight.
 Happy brewing!